gODcodes97/gODcodes97/README.md

 Enthusiastic about the blockchain, I have transformd my interest into a passion and career.
 Awesome right?
 Yeah, I know.

-- 🌍 Enugu, South-Eastern Nigeria, Nigeria.
-West Africa
+- 🌍 On-chain

 - ✉️ [chibykepride@gmail.com](mailto:chibykepride@gmail.com)

-- 🧠 Everything Solidity
+- 🧠 Everything web3

 - 🤝 I'm open to collaborating on blockchain projects